Sravanksk/fyle-archive-utility/README.md

        $ python -m fyle_archive_utility expenses --state='APPROVED' --file_format=csv --path='/Users/sravankumar/Desktop' --approved_at_gte='2019-11-01T00:00:00.000Z' --download_attachments='True'    // Lists out all the expenses of your org that match the parameters with date filters along with attachments and saves it as a csv file in the given path

        $ python -m fyle_archive_utility expenses --state='APPROVED' --file_format=csv --path='/Users/sravankumar/Desktop' --approved_at_gte='2019-11-01T00:00:00.000Z' --approved_at_lte='2019-11-30T00:00:00.000Z' --download_attachments='True'    // Lists out all the expenses of your org that match the parameters with date filters along with attachments and saves it as a json file in the given path

+       $ python -m fyle_archive_utility expenses --state='FYLED' --file_format=csv --path='/Users/sravankumar/Desktop' --updated_at_gte='2019-11-01T00:00:00.000Z'    // Lists out all the expenses of your org that match the parameters with date filters and saves it as a csv file in the given path

+       $ python -m fyle_archive_utility expenses --state='FYLED' --file_format=json --path='/Users/sravankumar/Desktop' --updated_at_gte='2019-11-01T00:00:00.000Z'    // Lists out all the expenses of your org that match the parameters with date filters and saves it as a json file in the given path

+       $ python -m fyle_archive_utility expenses --state='FYLED' --file_format=csv --path='/Users/sravankumar/Desktop' --updated_at_lte='2019-11-01T00:00:00.000Z'    // Lists out all the expenses of your org that match the parameters with date filters and saves it as a csv file in the given path

+       $ python -m fyle_archive_utility expenses --state='FYLED' --file_format=json --path='/Users/sravankumar/Desktop' --updated_at_lte='2019-11-01T00:00:00.000Z'    // Lists out all the expenses of your org that match the parameters with date filters and saves it as a json file in the given path

+       $ python -m fyle_archive_utility expenses --state='APPROVED' --file_format=csv --path='/Users/sravankumar/Desktop' --updated_at_gte='2019-11-01T00:00:00.000Z' --updated_at_lte='2019-11-30T00:00:00.000Z'    // Lists out all the expenses of your org that match the parameters with date filters and saves it as a csv file in the given path

+       $ python -m fyle_archive_utility expenses --state='APPROVED' --file_format=json --path='/Users/sravankumar/Desktop' --updated_at_gte='2019-11-01T00:00:00.000Z' --updated_at_lte='2019-11-30T00:00:00.000Z'    // Lists out all the expenses of your org that match the parameters with date filters and saves it as a json file in the given path

+       $ python -m fyle_archive_utility expenses --state='APPROVED' --file_format=csv --path='/Users/sravankumar/Desktop' --updated_at_gte='2019-11-01T00:00:00.000Z' --download_attachments='True'    // Lists out all the expenses of your org that match the parameters with date filters along with attachments and saves it as a csv file in the given path

+       $ python -m fyle_archive_utility expenses --state='APPROVED' --file_format=csv --path='/Users/sravankumar/Desktop' --updated_at_gte='2019-11-01T00:00:00.000Z' --updated_at_lte='2019-11-30T00:00:00.000Z' --download_attachments='True'    // Lists out all the expenses of your org that match the parameters with date filters along with attachments and saves it as a json file in the given path

 ## Contribute